 A change of venue

 Home is great.
-I love my comfortable villa in South Florida, and I realized just how much when I returned from a three month vacation yesterday.
-Not being one to adapt well to heat, I decided to journey to the High Country of North Carolina for the hottest months.
-The weather was beautiful, not rising above 75 degrees all summer.
-I hiked, golfed, attended outdoor concerts and had a great time.
-And the views were conducive to writing as well.
-I missed a reliable wifi connection, but that only gave me more time to write.
+I love my comfortable villa in central Florida, and I realize just how much when I return from my yearly "snowbird vacation."
+Not being one to adapt well to heat, I journey to the High Country of North Carolina for the hottest months.
+The weather is beautiful, not rising above 75 degrees all summer.
+I hike, golf, attend outdoor concerts and have a great time jamming with my guitar.
+And the views are conducive to writing as well.
 Sometimes just changing your view for a while makes all the difference.
 If you're feeling down, or hot, make a change, if only for a day or two.
 Change is good.
 We all need it.

-I am thrilled with the RT book review of my January, 2016 Harlequin Heartwarming.
+I am thrilled with the RT book review of my Harlequin Heartwarming story.
 A BOY TO REMEMBER earned a

 4 1/2 star Top Pick.
 Here is part of that review: